wcrp-hackapalooza/planning/index.md

+---
-# Preparations for the WCRP Hackapalooza in May 2025
+title: "Preparations for the WCRP Hackapalooza in May 2025"
+---